-- Work will be set weekly on the school's learning platform Purple Mash. - Reading remember there are more than 400 titles available online within the school reading scheme Reading Planet. - Times tables practice by the end of Y4 pupils should be able to recall multiplication and division facts up to 12x. - Below is the word list for LKS2 pupils.
-The aim is for children to read, spell and use these words correctly.
+- Work will be set weekly on the school's learning platform Purple Mash. - Times tables practice by the end of Y4 pupils should be able to recall multiplication and division facts up to 12x.

 UKS2 (YEAR 5 & 6) HOME LEARNING